County of Marin Health and Human Services

 For Health Care Providers:

-Healthcare professionals seeing patients affected by wildfire smoke should be alert to the possible adverse effects of smoke exposure, particularly among individuals at higher risk of severe outcomes.
-The acute signs and symptoms of smoke exposure can include headache, eye and mucous membrane irritation, dyspnea (trouble breathing), cough, wheezing, chest pain, palpitations, and fatigue.
-Wildfire smoke exposure may exacerbate respiratory, metabolic, and cardiovascular chronic conditions like asthma, chronic obstructive pulmonary disease (COPD), and congestive heart failure.
+Healthcare professionals should be alert to the possible adverse effects of smoke exposure, especially among high-risk individuals.
+Acute signs and symptoms include headache, eye and mucous membrane irritation, dyspnea, cough, wheezing, chest pain, palpitations, and fatigue.
+Wildfire smoke exposure may exacerbate respiratory, metabolic, and cardiovascular chronic conditions like asthma, COPD, and congestive heart failure.
+Prompt treatment is crucial.
+Counsel patients on protective measures, including staying aware of air quality levels, staying indoors, using air filtration, and properly fitting N95 respirators when outdoors.

 CDC Wildfires